Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: The Framework of VQA Models

 \section{The Framework of VQA Models}

 A VQA dataset contains a set of triples of answer, image, and question $\mathcal{D}=\left\{(\mathcal{A}, \mathcal{V}, \mathcal{Q}) \right\}$ \cite{antol2015vqa,goyal2017making}.
 A VQA model predicts the answer about a given real-world image and an open-ended question (Fig.~\ref{VQA_Framework}).
 The hidden features of $K$ objects (regions) in the image and question (tokens) are extracted by pretrained models \cite{pennington2014glove,ren2015faster,he2016deep}.
 Then, the two kinds of features from two modalities are integrated by feature fusion such as element-wise product \cite{anderson2018bottom}, bilinear pooling \cite{fukui2016multimodal}, or multi-modal factorized bilinear (MFB) pooling \cite{yu2017multi}.
 Before the integration, attention modules are commonly used to increase the accuracy by cross-modal reasoning between visual objects in the image and the question \cite{anderson2018bottom,yu2018beyond}, or between every pair of visual objects and question tokens \cite{Kim2018,yu2019deep}.
+In this paper, we consider VQA models with various types of attention modules.
 Finally, the answer is predicted by the joint features of image and question.
 The model parameters $\theta$ are trained to maximize expected log likelihood, where $(\mathbf{a},\mathbf{v},\mathbf{q}) \in \mathcal{D}$,